binaryphile/docker-redmine/README.md

 Then point your browser to http://localhost:3000/.
 Admin user is "admin", password "admin".
 You'll want to change this if the system is on an untrusted network.
-Port 3000 will be available to the general local network unless you configure some sort of firewall.
+Port 3000 will be available to the general local network unless you firewall it.

-To run a production server, follow the directions below for setting up a database server.
+To run a production server, follow the directions below for setting up a PostgreSQL database server.
 Then run:

     export RM_IMAGE=binaryphile/redmine:2.3-stable
     export DB_USER=[your db username]